ozchamo/YAKKO/README.md

 - There will always be people, like me, who hold "self-hosted" as a guiding principle to learn from and...
 Enjoy!

+---
+## LOOKING FOR OLDER "WHAT'S NEW(s)"?

+## YAKKO 5.X
+- This version rearranges the installation of required packages in preparation for a feature in BETA - the capability of building in disconnected fashion!
+  (This will require a registry properly configured.)
+- Tested on RHEL 9.1 and Fedora 37 (F37 is all good now)
+- Added changing of OpenShift installer output verbosity (because sometimes there can be trouble...)
+- Added links to your cluster in console.redhat.com on the 'yakko' text dashboard and on the http service
+- Added a new option "yakko buildcluster" - this allows you to feed a cluster configuration file as the automatic base to build from (the file needs to be in the format that .lastyakkobuild creates after build a cluster).
+- Tested with OCP 4.12 (SNO and multi-master/multi-node configs)
+- A few bugs cleaned up here and there

+## YAKKO 4.X
+What's new?
+- Tested on RHEL 8.5, 8.6 and 9.0 (Yes!) and of course, Fedora 35 & 36
+- Tested with OCP 4.10 and 4.11 Nightly
+- Improved reporting of existing cluster status
+  (Takes into consideration if you are not a kube admin)
+- Improved network mobility (read laptop users!) and adapting to IP address changes
+- Should be backwards compatible to 4.1
+- MANY MANY MANY other little improvements and fixes under the hood

+And this builds on 4.0 and 4.1:
+- Support for OpenShift 4.10 and single node/single master clusters
+- Support for installing multiple clusters (but run one at a time!)
+- Support for resizing (master/worker) node RAM - on the go!
+- Setting up NFS shares for registry and for Namespace/Project storage on your server
+- Assigning NFS shares for registry and for Namespace/Project storage
+- Purging existing downloaded OpenShift images on disk
+- Adapt to changes in the IP address of the server (e.g. when changing wireless networks!)
+- List services and files that are in use by a cluster